 Step 1: Demonstrate Consistency with the General Plan CA P Consistency Requirement Yes No 3.
 Is amendment to the Urban Policy Area (UPA) and/or Urban Services Boundary (USB) required for the project?
-If "No", proceed to Question 4 below.
+If "No" , proceed to Question 4 below.
 If " Yes ", the applicant must conduct a full GHG impact analysis for the project as part of the CEQA process.
-STOP 4.
-If the proposed project is not consistent with the General Plan land use or zoning designations, or the growth forecasts of the CAP, does the project include a land use plan and/or zoning designation amendment that would result in equivalent or less GHG emissions when compared to the existing designations?
+The County strongly encourages the project to incorporate each of the applicable measures identified in Step 2: Demonstrate Consistency with CAP Measures and Actions to mitigate cumulative GHG emissions impacts, though this is not required.
+4. If the proposed project is not consistent with the General Plan land use or zoning designations, or the growth forecasts of the CAP, does the project include a land use plan and/or zoning designation amendment that would result in equivalent or less GHG emissions when compared to the existing designations?
 Methodology: Compare the maximum buildout of the existing designation and the maximum buildout of the proposed designation using the California Emissions Estimator Model (CalEEMod) and standard GHG modeling protocol and methods pursuant to CEQA.
 If " Yes ", attach to this checklist the estimated project emissions under both existing and proposed designation(s) for comparison.
 Compare the maximum buildout of the existing designation and the maximum buildout of the proposed designation.
 If full buildout of the proposed project would result in the same or fewer GHG emissions than full buildout of the existing designations, proceed to Step 2: Demonstrate Consistency with CAP Measures and Actions.
 If " No ", the project proponent must conduct a full GHG impact analysis for the project as part of the CEQA process.
 The project shall incorporate each of the applicable measures identified in Step 2: Demonstrate Consistency with CAP Measures and Actions to mitigate cumulative GHG emissions impacts.